 Second, adding mortality variables in specification 2 only increases the explanatory power of the model from 4% to 6.8%.
 Intuitively, we would expect that higher mortality growth rates would indicate higher CDS spreads, all else equal, but the coefficient on the total mortality growth rate is negative.
 However, none of the mortality variables are statistically significant.
 Presumably, this is the result of confounding variables that are not controlled for in specification 2.

-Third, when adding all other country-specific variables to the model (i.e. economic variables, policy responses, and the rest of the epidemiological variables), the model’s explanatory power increases considerably and reaches more than 21% in specifications 3 and 4, even though a number of variables are not statistically significant.
-However, this is unsurprising given the low degrees of freedom resulting from the short length of the panel in combination with data unavailability for some countries.
+Third, adding the remaining country-specific variables to the model increases the explanatory power considerably to more than 21% in specifications 3 and 4, even though a number of variables are not statistically significant.
+However, this is unsurprising given the low degrees of freedom.

-Fourth, note the difference in R-square between the last two specifications which only differ in how we proxy the economic repercussions of COVID-19.
-Specification 4 uses mobility data whereas specification 5 uses the stringency of government COVID-19 containment policy.
+Fourth, note the difference in R-squared between the last two specifications which only differ in how we proxy the economic repercussions of COVID-19.
+Specification 4 uses mobility data whereas specification 5 uses the stringency of government containment policy.
 The drop in the model’s explanatory power in 5 suggests that mobility explains a sizeable share of the variation in daily CDS spread changes during peak COVID-19.
 The effect is highly statistically significant, but the sign is somewhat puzzling.
 Intuitively we would expect that higher mobility would be associated with lower CDS spreads as the recession is shallower and there is less strain on sovereign finances.
 However, keep in mind that mobility is measured by driving route requests and in emerging markets a sizeable share of the population normally uses public transportation and not private cars.
-As such, there may have been some substitution effect, meaning that while mobility overall decreases, the share of private cars increases.
-If that’s the case, then the sign of the coefficient would again intuitively make sense.
+As such, there may have been some substitution effect, meaning that while mobility overall decreases, the share of private cars may have increased.
+In this case the sign would intuitively make sense.

-Lastly, interactions terms with country-specific announcements of fiscal responses are insignificant, both statistically and in its economic magnitude.
+Lastly, interaction terms with announcements of fiscal responses are insignificant, both statistically and in its economic magnitude.
 This indicates that neither the presence of such announcements nor the existence of higher external debt burdens significantly increased the perceived risk.
-This result is interesting: it would indicate that during COVID-19 even governments with higher external debt levels or governments which announced large and potentially unsustainable stimuli were able to get away with it for now.
-This suggests a form of “COVID-19 dominance” in that governments seem to have gotten carte blanche to engage in stimulus spending as investors did not care that much about debt sustainability at the height of COVID-19.
+This result is interesting: even governments with higher external debt levels or large and potentially unsustainable stimuli were able to get away with it for now.
+This suggests a form of “COVID-19 dominance” at the height of the pandemic in that investors primarily worried about the effects of an immediate economic drop rather than the longer-term effects of higher debt burdens.

 In summary, the results above suggest that country-specific variables generally were the more dominant drivers of CDS spread adjustments during peak COVID-19 than global/regional factors.
-Including country-specific factors increases the explanatory power of the model from less than 4% to more than 21%, which is a relatively high value for any type of macroeconomic regressions.
-Of the country-specific variables, mobility seems to be the most important driver of CDS adjustments during COVID-19.
+Including country-specific factors increases the explanatory power of the model from less than 4% to more than 21%, which is a relatively high value for macroeconomic-financial regressions.
+Of the country-specific variables, mobility seems to be the most important driver.
 As mobility is a proxy for economic activity, this finding suggests that investors were mostly concerned with the depth of the economic crisis and its immediate effect on sovereign finances rather than pre-existing economic variables such as sovereign debt levels etc.

 Does COVID-19 mortality affect CDS spreads after controlling for immediate economic ramifications of the pandemic?